101digital/react-native-theme-component/README.md

 export default yourThemeData;
 ```

-- <br>Note</br>: If you use default Poppins font family, you need some steps to link default font to your app
+#### Note: If you use default font family (Poppins), you need some steps to link default font to your app

 1. Create `react-native.config.js` in root folder
-2. Add assets folder path './node_modules/react-native-theme-component/src/assets/fonts' to config
+2. Add assets folder path <br>'./node_modules/react-native-theme-component/src/assets/fonts'</br> to config

 ```javascript
 module.exports = {